 Kolata has appeared on Charlie Rose, traded jokes with Stephen Colbert, and lectured at Yale to boot.
-She is a reporter at The New York Times, and her work for the paper has led her to the Pulitzer twice—for investigative reporting and for explanatory journalism.
+She is a reporter at The New York Times, and she has twice been a Pulitzer Prize finalist for her investigative reporting and journalism.
 Before Mercies in Disguise, she authored several acclaimed and bestselling books, including Rethinking Thin: The New Science of Weight Loss—and the Myths and Realities of Dieting, Clone: The Road to Dolly, and the Path Ahead, Ultimate Fitness: The Quest for the Truth About Exercise and Health, and Flu: The Story of the Great Influenza Pandemic of 1918 and the Search for the Virus That Caused It.

 She has received many awards and honors, including from the American Association of Health Care Journalists, the University of Maryland, which gave her a Distinguished Alumnus award, and from Bowdoin College, which awarded her an honorary doctoral degree.
 She is also the recipient of the prestigious Susan G. Komen Foundation’s media award for reporting on women’s issues and breast cancer.
 Kolata studied molecular biology on the graduate level at M.I.T. and has a master’s degree in applied mathematics from the University of Maryland.